drivechain-project/drivechain.info/_posts/2018-09-24-usage-tour.md

 ### C. Starting up 'Sidechain One'

-To start up 'Sidechain One', go into the sidechain folder ("/bitcoin-0.16.99/").
+To start up 'Sidechain One', go into the sidechain folder ("/bitcoin-0.16.99/" in these images, in later versions the folder is named "/sidechain-N-0.16.99/").
 And enter the /bin/ directory.

 ![image](/media/post1/13.png)

-Open the terminal again:
+Open a second terminal, the same way as before:

 ![image](/media/post1/14.png)